snjagor/mcPStarMPPT/README.md

 Before changing any settings on your charger its a good idea to make backup settings files of the various charger default modes.
-Use the arguments 'profile backup' to do so for each of the seven dip switch modes, and rename the backup files to correspond to the documented modes so you can use them in the future.
+Use the arguments 'profile backup' to do so for each of the seven programmed dip switch modes, and rename the backup files to correspond to the documented modes so you can use them in the future.
 (Charger mode [8] for custom settings overwrites the charger's built in defaults it seems.)
+(This is not required, only a suggestion.
+Atleast one backup should be made before changing dip switches to custom mode so that common eeprom settings can be recorded.)

 *Please read all safety and documentation details for your battery system, or you risk damage to yourself and/or the batteries.* This program has no way of knowing what values are correct beyond